zeroibc/my-mac-os/README.md

 #### 11. [Ulysses](http://www.ulyssesapp.com/)
 - all your writing in one place is the motto and the underlying design of the app.
 - very [powerful search](http://i.imgur.com/Aa17RCQ.png), freedom of structure, great themes and export to markdown / PDF
-- really promotes you to write with its great design and features
+- I use it to manage all the editing in my [Knowledge repo](https://github.com/nikitavoloboev/my-knowledge)
-- moved to it from [Byword](https://bywordapp.com/) and [iaWriter](https://ia.net/writer) that I used before, having a one place database for all my writing for me was the selling point of the app)
+	- and write articles that I can then publish to Medium in one click

 #### 12. [Pixave](http://www.littlehj.com/)
 - always wanted to organise the mess that my media files were, moving [all of my photographs](http://i.imgur.com/dOZF1gs.png), gifs that I have saved over the years to one place that is easiliy searchabe and is again just a joy to use was very valuable for me